Alexmhack/watson_chatbot/README.md

 There can be lots and lots more of user examples and even mistakes in spelling from the user side so the **more the examples better the assistant** gets trained.

+# Importing Entities
+We can actually create a csv file which then can be imported to our watson assistant.
+In **Entities** section hover on the first arrow just after the Entities button, it should say something for ```import```

+Click on the import button and you will find the format of csv file for importing entities.
+Create a file like that and then choose the file from your computer

+Entities will be imported and watson will be trained with them.
+Don't forget to check chatbot after training each time.